This post has been updated to reflect the latest realities of the work.

 I want to share a vignette to put a human face on the work we’re doing right here in Greater Boston, but the risk in doing so is too great for our immigrant neighbors whose stories we’ve learned.
 They are so vulnerable to this cruel and unpredictable system of enforcement that we dare not share any details that could put them in peril.
 But I can tell you about the ways in which members of our Jewish community – alongside our interfaith partners in a new coalition called the Boston Immigration Justice Accompaniment Network (BIJAN) – are taking action in solidarity with the people who are being affected, and to accompany these individuals on a journey that is terrifying and lonely.

-For families who have sought Sanctuary in churches in Cambridge, Jamaica Plain, and elsewhere, we’ve mobilized 18 local Jewish congregations with hundreds of volunteers joining networks of support to provide round-the-clock companions, childcare, and resources to meet the families’ various needs.
-People held in detention have reached out to our coalition, and we have responded by organizing a grassroots network of 400 volunteers, supporting over 100 detainees.
-Our community members have attended immigration hearings, provided pro bono legal counsel, and trained and mentored non-immigration lawyers to represent these individuals.
-Fifteen rabbis have provided pastoral visits at detention centers, many of them forming deep bonds with those they visit, bearing witness to their suffering, and accompanying them in bond and asylum hearings.
-Together with BIJAN, we’ve raised over $50,000 to bond 13 people out of detention, with ongoing fundraising campaigns to free more detainees.
+For families who have sought Sanctuary in churches in Cambridge, Jamaica Plain, Newton, and elsewhere, we’ve mobilized 18 local Jewish congregations with hundreds of volunteers joining networks of support to provide round-the-clock companions, childcare, and resources to meet the families’ various needs.
+People held in detention have reached out to our coalition, which has responded by organizing a grassroots network of 700 volunteers, supporting over 150 detainees.
+BIJAN community members have attended 150 immigration hearings, provided pro bono legal counsel in 12 cases, and trained and mentored non-immigration lawyers to represent these individuals.
+Together with BIJAN, we’ve raised over $80,000 to bond 26 people out of detention, with ongoing fundraising campaigns to free more detainees.

 There is no telling for how long these families – struggling to stay together and live in safety and dignity – will have to endure this ordeal.
 But our actions, together with other faith and immigrant communities, are helping some families to remain together; whether in churches providing safe havens, or freed from detention and given a shot at pursuing legal cases, or awarded asylum to stay in our country.
 When our volunteers show up our foreign-born neighbors are less alone in dealing with a frightening situation.